Authored by the expert who managed and guided the team behind the Cameroon Property Pack

 How much are property prices expected to increase in Yaoundé in 2026?

-As of early 2026, property prices in Yaoundé are expected to increase by roughly 4% to 8% in nominal terms over the course of the year, with real (inflation-adjusted) growth closer to 0% to 4%.
+As of 2026, property prices in Yaoundé are expected to increase by about 5% to 6% over the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Yaoundé.